mlisareyes/mlisareyes.github.io/_posts/2020-03-01-rails_project.markdown

 ---

-This is a test.
-There is no content yet.
-Content will be added later on.

-Under Construction.

 Object associations are one of those topics that I felt seemed simple enough to understand, but hard when putting it into code.
 It took me some time before I started my Rails project because I was trying to wrap my head around what exactly associations are.
 This led me to overthink how I need to implement it into my app for it to function well.

 Here’s how I made sense of the chaos in my brain: